alt=a variety of biologic medications

 My experience with Inflectra (Remicade)

-My first biologics after diagnosis was Inflectra.
-It’s a biosimilar of Remicade, and it’s administered through an IV.
-Initially, this absolutely freaked me out.
-I was never great with needles.
+The first biologic I tried after my diagnosis was Inflectra.
+It’s a biosimilar of Remicade that they administer through an IV.
+Initially, this absolutely freaked me out because I've never been great with needles.
 I can get a shot no problem, but anything to do with veins was terrifying to me.

 The first few times I got Inflectra was tough.
-They would do blood work at the same time as they put the IV in, so all of it was hard for me to go through.
-I would get really lightheaded and I learned to always bring apple juice to my appointments and chug it as they put the IV in.
+They took blood simultaneously with putting the IV in, so I found all of it hard to go through.
+I would get really lightheaded, but I learned to always bring apple juice to my appointments and chug it as they put the IV in.
 The first time I didn’t, and I almost blacked out.

 Inflectra was amazing to me for about 2 years.
-The first year on it was great.
-It was almost like I wasn’t sick anymore.
+During the first year, it was almost like I wasn’t sick anymore.
 I was able to go out and do some of the things I was able to do before!
 I felt like I was back to being a 22 year old.

-After the year mark, I started to feel a little more pain and fatigue but stayed on it for another year until I decided that I wanted to switch.
-We had increased my dosage and it didn’t seem to be helping anymore.
+After the one year mark, I started to feel a little more ankylosing spondylitis pain and fatigue but stayed on it for another year until I decided that I wanted to switch to another biologic.
+We had increased my dosage, and it wasn't helping anymore.

 My experience with Humira

-In April of 2020, my rheumatologist and I decided to switch me over to Humira.
-Humira is a drug that is administered through an auto-injector pen, which at the time also freaked me out.
+In April of 2020, my rheumatologist and I decided that switching to a different biologic, Humira, would serve me best.
+Humira is a drug that is administered through an auto-injector pen.
+At the time, this freaked me out.
 This was also at the start of the pandemic, so I wasn’t able to get a nurse to teach me how to give the shot to myself.
 I ended up doing it with a pharmacist over FaceTime.

-It was fine, but I wish I had someone physically with me.
-The injection wasn’t that bad!
-What helps me is that you never actually see the needle, it’s hidden inside the injector.
+The injection didn't feel that bad, but I wish I had someone physically with me.
+In my opinion, it helps that the injector hides the needle, so you never actually see it.
 The pain wasn’t too bad either.

-Ultimately, after 10 months of Humira, it wasn’t really helping me.
-I talked to my rheumatologist and he switched me to Cosentyx, which took a few months of processing to actually get.
+Ultimately, after 10 months, Humira didn't really help me.
+I talked to my rheumatologist about switching biologics again, and he prescribed Cosentyx.
+It took a few months of processing to actually get my first dose.

 My experience with Cosentyx